garysweaver/irie/README.md

 # restful_json

-In Rails 4, the following implements standard Rails actions similar to a controller that makes parameter permittance, optional action authorization, and declarative query support (for use by Javascript MVC frameworks such as AngularJS and Ember) easier:
+In Rails 4, using `include RestfulJson::Controller` implements standard Rails actions in a conventional way to reduce the code you have to write, e.g. the following implements index, show, create, update, and destroy actions, so that you only have to write the views:

 ```ruby
 class FoobarsController < ApplicationController